port-zero/website/content/_index.md

 * Integration of software solutions
 * Architecture and Operation of Linux servers and networks

-Our experienced, skillfully diverse [team](/team/) is looking forward to helping you overcome your challenges.
+Our experienced, skillfully diverse [team](/team/) is looking forward to helping you work through your technical challenges.

 You are welcome to [contact us!](/contact/)